 Are Maine Coons Destructive?

 Happy Maine Coons whose social and enrichment needs are being met are not known for being destructive.
-The Maine Coon is a highly social and intelligent breed, however, and if they are bored, lonely, or left without stimulating things to do, they can easily become destructive.
+However, these highly social and intelligent felines will become destructive if bored, lonely, or left without stimulating things to do.

-With proper care, Maine Coon Cats are unlikely to become destructive.
-If your Maine Coon is showing signs of destructive behavior, it is likely because your cat’s needs aren’t being met.
+With proper care, Maine Coon Cats are unlikely to become destructive though.
+Therefore, if your cat is showing signs of destructive behavior it’s likely because your cat’s needs aren’t being met.

 Are Maine Coons Destructive?

-Overall, Maine Coons are not known for being purposefully destructive, but they can be destructive on accident.
-Maine Coons are bulky and naturally clumsy, so they can easily knock over glasses, lamps, and other items.
+Maine Coons are not known for being purposefully destructive, but they can be accidentally destructive!
+You can blame their bulky build and naturally clumsy nature for easily knocking over glasses, lamps, and other items!

-Maine Coons can also become destructive if their social and enrichment needs aren’t being met.
+The darker side of this cat breed, however, is that Maine Coons can become destructive if their social and enrichment needs aren’t being met.

-Firstly, Maine Coons are incredibly social and affectionate creatures.
-If you’re away at work all day or don’t spend any time with your cat, it may become lonely and bored, which will likely lead to destructive behavior.
+These incredibly social and affectionate creatures need human companionship and mental stimulation.
+Therefore, if you’re away at work all day or don’t spend time with them they’ll feel lonely and bored, often leading to destructive behavior.

-The Maine Coon’s extreme intelligence also means they need a lot more enrichment than the average housecat.
-A few floor toys and a play session with the laser simply aren’t enough for these cats.
+The Maine Coon’s intelligent nature means they require more enrichment and stimulation than the average house cat.
+A few floor toys and a play session with the laser just won’t cut it!

-They need furniture they can climb on, moving toys that will stimulate their senses, and play sessions that will exercise both their body and their mind.
+Instead, these big cats need furniture they can climb on, moving toys that will ignite their senses, and play sessions that exercise both their bodies and minds.

-So, while Maine Coons are not at all destructive when they are being treated properly, a Maine Coon that is bored, lonely, or depressed may lash out by becoming destructive.
-If you notice any destructive behaviors in your cat, then the root problem is your care for the cat, rather than the cat itself.
+If you notice any destructive behaviors in your cat, the root problem is your care for the cat, rather than the cat itself.

-Destructive behaviors in Maine Coon Cats can manifest in many different ways.
+Destructive behavior in Maine Coons can manifest in many different ways, including:

 - Chewing: Just like human babies, cats use their mouths as another sensory way to explore their environments.
 It’s also a part of their instinct to use their sharp canines to chew on things.
 Cats can chew on a multitude of things, from cords to plants to fabrics.